 Through commitments and partnerships with charitable and community-based organizations we improve community health by addressing health disparities and public health issues in low-income, underserved, and at-risk communities.

-Our work is informed by Kaiser Permanente’s national community health areas of focus and our Colorado Community Health Needs Assessment that we conduct every 3 years.
-Our current community health strategies include:
+Our grantmaking is informed by Kaiser Permanente’s national community health areas of focus and our Colorado Community Health Needs Assessment that we conduct every 3 years.

-We’re also working on Kaiser Permanente’s national community health areas of focus and will be rolling out programs in Colorado to:
+Kaiser Permanente’s national community health areas of focus include:

 Together with our community partners we build a healthier Colorado.